jamessandoval/perseus-webapp/keywordSearch/README.md

 How to use the Perseus-keyword_search Spider

 0. If you are not publishing yet, it is recommended that you install scrapy behind a vitual environment.
 If you do not already have one setup, simple instructions can be found here: notes.webutvikling.org/get-python-virtualenv-pip-without-sudo/ to make it work on the flip server, however instead of merely typing 'source activate', you may have to type 'source activate.csh' to activate your virutal environment.
-1. Be sure that the web scraper is installed- "npm install scrapy"
+1. Be sure that the web scraper is installed- "pip install scrapy"
 2. From the command line:
 3. Breadth First Search-
 scrapy crawl keyword_search -a start_url=<url> -a find_word=<target-word> -s CLOSESPIDER_PAGECOUNT=<max pages> -o <filename>.JSON -t json